top of page

 These inputs teach the body to tolerate truth, conflict, and self-expression without collapsing.

-Because boundaries are not a personality trait.
+Boundaries are not a personality trait.

 They are a regulated nervous system response.